eclipse-tractusx/sldt-discovery-finder/docs/1-introduction-and-goals.md

 -   Discovery Finder and BPN Discovery are "central" services (horizontal and vertical scalability included) and meant to help to connect companies.
-So, one goal is to be integrated into the Catena-X network with all their services.
+So it is integrated into the Catena-X network with all their services.

 ### Stakeholders